-Free parking is available at the Metro lots, City Hall lots and Jury lot.
+Free parking is available at the Metro lots, City Hall lots, and Jury lot.

 Parade Route and Road Closures

 Roads around the parade route begin closing at 6 a.m. and reopen at 2 p.m.
-Click the link below to view a full list of road closures and times.